Genesis 18:16-19:29 · Genesis · Updated April 25, 2026

 Summary

-This passage from Genesis describes the events leading to the destruction of Sodom and Gomorrah.
+The passage from Genesis describes the events leading to the destruction of Sodom and Gomorrah.
 It begins with God and Abraham discussing the fate of these cities.
-God reveals His intent to investigate the cities because the outcry against them is significant due to their grievous sin (Genesis 18:20).
+God reveals His intent to investigate the cities because the outcry against them is due to their grievous sin (Genesis 18:20).
 Abraham intercedes, asking if God will spare the cities if righteous people are found there.
-He negotiates with God, who agrees not to destroy the city if ten righteous people can be found (Genesis 18:26-32).
+Abraham negotiates with God, who agrees not to destroy the city if ten righteous people can be found (Genesis 18:26-32).

 Two angels arrive in Sodom in the evening, where Lot, Abraham's nephew, greets them and insists they stay at his house (Genesis 19:1-3).
 That night, the men of Sodom surround Lot's house and demand the visitors be brought out to them.
 Lot offers his daughters instead, but the crowd refuses and attempts to break in.
 The angels pull Lot back inside, strike the crowd with blindness, and warn Lot to gather his family and flee because they will destroy the city (Genesis 19:4-13).
 Lot's sons-in-law dismiss the warning.
 The next morning, the angels urge Lot, his wife, and daughters to leave.
 As they flee, Lot's wife looks back and becomes a pillar of salt (Genesis 19:15-26).